amal572/Diamond-Price-Prediction/README.md

 # Diamond Price Prediction

-This is my first competition to predict models using Python on Jupyter notebooks in Kaggle with Shai.
+This project aims to predict the price of diamonds by training multiple classification models and determining the optimal performance score.

 Competition link: [Diamond Price Prediction](https://www.kaggle.com/competitions/shai-club)